 Babies change so rapidly that first month.
 To capture those tiny details before they start filling out, I suggest scheduling within the first two weeks after birth.

-However, as long as the session takes place within the first two months, I would still consider the session an in newborn photography session.
+However, as long as the session takes place within the first two months, I would still consider the session a newborn photography session.
 I get it, recovery can be difficult.
 So is just getting into the swing of things with a newborn (and maybe a toddler too).
-THe thought of getting ready for photos seems overwhelming.
+The thought of getting ready for photos seems overwhelming.
 Don’t fret, you will cherish the photos of your sweet baby whether they were taken 3 days or 30 days after he was born.